larowlan/vue3-for-react-devs/slides.md

 - But let's assume you want to roll your own
 - For React you use the useEffect hook, which we're not going to cover in detail, its a session on its own
 - For Vue, refs can handle async, so you can just call the fetch in the setup script

 ---

+### 🌡️ Temperature check

+Notes:

+- Anyone want to move further to the left or the right?

+---